 They might discover that it’s possible – even preferable – to live without owning a car.
 If they rent their car out on the platform, there might be a time when they (or their partners, or their kids) have to think “OK, my car is booked.
 What other options are there to take this trip?”
 (For a great way to see and compare your transport options, check out TripGo or Google Maps)

 Our purpose is to provide more and more of these moments to more and more people who car share in Australia.
-Every person who has a moment like this one tells someone, and the idea spreads, and all the reasons why we are doing this become a reality.
+Every person who has a moment like this one tells someone, and the idea spreads, more people can save money and reduce waste, and all the reasons why we are doing this become a reality.

 It’s an incremental and slow process to change a habit that’s as ingrained in a society as car dependency is in ours.
 It’s going to be slow.
 But it is happening – and we are proud to be at the heart of it.